wences-sanchez/Knowledge-Base/pages/Linux Fundamentals.md

 				- `$ find / -perm /4000`
 	-
 		- #### Flashcards
-			- hat is a hard link?
+			- Describe what is a hard link? #flashcard
+				-
 -
 -
 -